renpoo/xcor_Analyzer/README.md

 Those white dots are in a transition from right to left.
 It is the same behaviour of your listening experience of "Ah.wav".

+The time lag difference in "tau" is about 2 ms.

+The sonic speed is about 340 m/s.

+340 m/s x 2 ms = 0.68 m = 68 cm.

+This transition of white dots shows the speaker of "Ah.wav" (me) is moving the distance of almost 68cm.

 This graph is the composition of these time slices below.